-The small, intimate lodge has four en-suite, tented chalets with private splash pools, accommodating eight guests.
+The lodge has eight en-suite, tented chalets with private splash pools, making for an intimate safari experience.
 The lodge is nestled in a secluded natural area, where game and birds can be spotted.

 Each chalet is raised on a wooden deck with a splash pool, offering views over the bushveld.
 Natural elements have been incorporated into the chalets, which have been designed to blend into the bushveld surroundings.
 The chalets have thatched roofs, sliding doors and canvas walls with large canvas window panels.
 These well-appointed chalets boast indoor and outdoor showers, and are air-conditioned.